Qing117/gridder/README.md

 - Preview before saving
 - Export the image with the grid overlay to your photo gallery

-## Gridder is live on AppStore now!!!
+## Gridder is live on App Store now!!!
 May 4th, 2025
 - This project began as a side project and first iOS app — now it's live and helping others create!
 - Thank you for checking it out!